The price of college

 There is an ongoing debate about whether people are generally well informed when making financial decisions (often they are not), and whether financial education can help inform them (only if cleverly delivered and well-targeted).

-My working paper with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment testing different methods of informing student loan borrowers, at a for-profit online university.
+My working paper (under review, embargoed for now) with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment testing different methods of informing student loan borrowers, at a for-profit online university.

-My working paper with J. Michael Collins evaluates a workplace financial education effort to increase women's retirement savings.
+My working paper (revision requested at the Journal of Economic Behavior & Organization) with J. Michael Collins evaluates a workplace financial education effort to increase women's retirement savings.

 For high school students considering college, their parents' income is the most important determinant of financial aid they can qualify for.
 My working paper with Janet K. Holt checks high school students' knowledge of their parents' income, by comparing students' survey responses to information from tax returns.